 clean_body : string, corresponds a cleaned last_body.

 clean_header : string, corresponds to a cleaned header.

 clean_text : string, concatenation of clean_header and clean_body.

 tokens : list of strings, corresponds to a tokenized column, by default clean_text.

 keywords : list of strings, corresponds to the keywords of extracted from the tokens column.

-Each messages of an email are segmented the in the structured_body columns and each parts are assigned a tag:
+Each messages of an email are segmented in the structured_body columns and each part is assigned a tag: